askkaz/docs/develop/channel-development/video-playback.md

 Note that this is done at the bottom of our `.xml` file because we want the video to show in front of all our other nodes.
 A reference to the fields set into the video node can be found [here](https://sdkdocs.roku.com/display/sdkdoc/Video).

-## Setup the Video Content
+## 2. Setup the video content

 We will setup our video content in BrightScript in the `HomeScene.brs` file that we created when designing our UI.
 In the `HomeScene.brs` file, it’s important to set a pointer upon loading that references our video node that we created.

 ```brightscript
 m.Video = m.top.findNode(“Video”)